d2l-ai/d2l-en/chapter_appendix_math/geometry-linear-algebric-ops.md

 ### Common Examples from Linear Algebra

-Let us see how many of the linear algebraic definitions we have seen before can be expressed in this compressed tensor notation:
+Let's see how many of the linear algebraic definitions we have seen before can be expressed in this compressed tensor notation:

 * $\mathbf{v} \cdot \mathbf{w} = \sum_i v_iw_i$